qaprosoft/react-laba-international-3/README.md

 ## Structure

 Please create a new repository for your homework submissions.
 Inside this repository, there should be a folder named `homeworks`.
-Within the `homeworks` folder, create a sub-folder with your first name and last name `firstName-lastName`.
-E.g. for a developer Mykhailo Melnyk the name would be `mykhailo-melnyk`.
 The Sub-folder should have the same name as a lecture name.

 ## Pull Requests

 ### Naming

 Every branch in upstream must starts with a prefix that is based on user initials.
 For example, for a developer Mykhailo Melnyk prefix would be `mm-`.
 In case of prefix collisions in the future the common rule is to dive deeper into the last name, for example: `mmel-`.
+Pattern for branch should be `mmel-{lecture_number}-{letcture_name}`.
+For example, `mmel-01-basics`.

 ### Reviews